Last Updated on November 30, 2024 by Bonnie

 When I first looked through the woods where they were pointing, I saw something moving.
 Unfortunately, I really couldn’t tell what it was though.
 I believe that it was a bear… I just can’t really count it as a bear sighting myself.
 We stayed with a few other folks trying to spot the bear for a while, then finally gave up and kept moving.

-Soon we started to hear word that we would have to cross an area where the river flooded the trail.
+Soon we started to hear word from other hikers that we would have to cross an area where the river flooded the trail.
 While we knew that would be a bit of an ordeal, we were ready for the adventure!

 So, we took off our shoes and socks and stepped in.
 AAAHHHHHHHHHHHH!!!!!!!!
 The first few seconds of cold water felt really good on our already tired and sore feet.
 The remaining several minutes of walking through snowmelt on very rough rocks were excruciating!
 If you could find some grass or sand that was better.